hwcopeland/auto-docker/README.md

 ### Folders
 The main DAG is contained in `autodock.py`, we also provide with the following folders:
-- `docker/` contains the `Dockerfile`, along with bash scripts which are included in the image;
+- `docker/` contains docker builds for images. each includes a `Dockerfile`, along with bash scripts which are included in the image;
+- `iac/` contains files related to *infrastructure as code*, this includes ansible files for a quick deployment
-- `misc/` contains various configuration files, used for testing and development;
+- `rke2/` contains folders for each deployment with associated values and configurations

-- `plot/` contains python scripts to create plots.
+##All of this shit below is related to the last readme from Daniel

 ### Installation checklist (see _Setup & Installation_)
 - [ ] Kubernetes: PersistentVolume with name `pv-autodock`